NIP-19: Bech32-Encoded Entities

 NIP-19 defines human-friendly formats for sharing Nostr identifiers.
 These bech32-encoded strings are used for display and sharing but are never used in the protocol itself (which uses hex).

 Raw hex keys are error-prone to copy and visually indistinguishable.
-Bech32 encoding adds a human-readable prefix and checksum, making it immediately clear what type of data you’re looking at.
+Bech32 encoding adds a human-readable prefix and checksum, making it clear what type of data you are looking at and catching many copy errors.

 - npub - Public key (your identity, safe to share)